pawankr650/Smart-Security-Hackathon/rpi/GPIO.md

 __Note:__ the numbering of the GPIO pins is not in numerical order; GPIO pins 0 and 1 are present on the board (physical pins 27 and 28) but are reserved for advanced use (see below).Any pin marked “GPIO” in the diagram below can be used as a pin number.
 For example, if an LED was attached to “GPIO17” you would specify the pin number as 17 rather than 11

 ### Voltage
-Note: the numbering of the GPIO pins is not in numerical order; GPIO pins 0 and 1 are present on the board (physical pins 27 and 28) but are reserved for advanced use (see below).Any pin marked “GPIO” in the diagram below can be used as a pin number.
-For example, if an LED was attached to “GPIO17” you would specify the pin number as 17 rather than 11

-### voltage

 1. 5V pin : pin(BOARD) 2 & 4
 2. 3V3 pin : pin(BOARD) 1 & 17
 3. GROUND pin : pin(BOARD) 6 ,9, 14, 20, 25, 30, 34, 39